mbuilov/memstack/README.md

 Parameters:
 - `st`  - memstack structure to destroy

-All memory allocated by memstack is deallocated.
+All memory allocated by memstack is deallocated

 #### Get memory from memstack
 ```C